We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 If you want to discuss potential projects with us please get in touch.

-We charge a 12% project management fee for these projects, except where they are led by a Wheatley Group landlord.
+We charge a 12% project management fee for these projects.

 Our repairs service is delivered by City Building (Glasgow) in the west of Scotland and Dunedin Canmore’s Property Services Team in the east.